Updated as of January 2018

 The admissions committee reviews applicant overall qualifications and takes the following requirements into consideration:

 - Completion of a degree equivalent to a four-year U.S. Bachelor’s degree from a recognized university

 - Grade Point Average: Final GPA of Bachelor’s degree OR last 60 semester units or 90 quarter units of college coursework completed, must be at least 3.0 (on a 4.0 scale).
 Or earned a Master’s degree with a 3.0 GPA.
 Incoming class average GPA is 3.3

-- GMAT test*: The verbal, quantitative, writing, and integrated reasoning scores will be evaluated.
-Incoming class average GMAT score is 570.
+- GMAT test*: The verbal, quantitative, integrated reasoning and writing scores will be evaluated.
 A writing score of 5.0 or higher on the GMAT is required for Classified Student admission.
-Minimum writing score of 4.5 may be accepted as Conditional Admission and student must take approved writing course.
+Minimum writing score of 4.5 may be accepted as Conditional Admission and student must take approved writing course

 - Statement of Purpose